 A SINGLE STENCIL

-Working with a big stencil on a small wall like the one I was tackling was a nuisance.
+Working with a big stencil on a small wall like the one I tackled was a nuisance.
 I was so glad to have this single hexagon included with this design!

 TRIM YOUR STENCIL TO GET RIGHT INTO THOSE CORNERS